Harvard-IACS/2023-AC215/schedule.md

 Overall schedule

-Certainly!
-Crafting a policy for usage of publicly available class material is important for ensuring that the resources you've created are utilized in the manner you intend.
-Below is a sample policy that you might include in your syllabus, class website, or as a disclaimer accompanying the publicly available material:

----

 ### Policy on Usage of Publicly Available Class Material

 1. **Permitted Use**: Class Material is made available primarily for the educational benefit of enrolled students and may be used by others for personal educational purposes only.